ISHPREET0101/BlockIT/README.md

 Version 1.2 introduces a calmer sage-and-cream light theme (default for new profiles), softer dark colours, larger type, fewer decorative labels, and summary cards limited to Overview.
 Existing theme preferences are preserved; use the sun/moon control to switch themes.

 - Search across all indexed folders with a short debounce to keep typing responsive.
-- Select files for a details panel showing size, estimated disk use, dates, and location.
+- Select files for a details panel showing sizes, estimated disk use, dates, and location.
 - Folder navigation is preserved during background scan updates.
 - Recycle actions use native confirmation, reject actions during scanning, and update the writable index.
 - Clear completion/cancellation/error status and persistent result counts.